DevExpress/testcafe/docs/articles/documentation/continuous-integration/circleci.md

 ---
 layout: docs
-title: Integrating TestCafe with CircelCI
+title: Integrate TestCafe with CircelCI
+permalink: /documentation/continuous-integration/circleci.html
+redirect_from:
-permalink: /documentation/recipes/integrating-testcafe-with-ci-systems/circleci.html
+  - /documentation/recipes/integrating-testcafe-with-ci-systems/circleci.html
 ---
-# Integrating TestCafe with CircelCI
+# Integrate TestCafe with CircelCI

 This topic describes how to integrate TestCafe tests into a [CircelCI](https://circleci.com/) project's build process.